Police Association of New South Wales

-The Police Association of New South Wales is the industrial association representing over 99 percent of the sworn Police officers in the State of New South Wales, Australia.
+The Police Association of New South Wales (PANSW) is the industrial association representing over 99 percent of the sworn Police officers in the State of New South Wales, Australia.
 Membership of the association is also open to former officers who have retired or been discharged from the police force as medically unfit.

 Organisation

 The association was founded in 1921 after the founding of the NSW Police Force in 1862.

 Campaigns

 In recent years, the association has focused on a number of campaigns, most relating to employment rights of serving officers.

 Tasers

 Since 2010, the association has campaigned for the roll-out of non-lethal electroshock weapons (specifically Tasers) to NSW Police officers.
 Tasers have been described by Association President, Scott Weber, as, "an important and effective tool in protecting people and controlling violent and dangerous situations".

 In 2012, the NSW Ombudsman published a report suggesting Tasers had been misused by Police officers and suggested a number of new rules and guidelines for the use of the weapons.
 The association responded by saying the number of assaults against officers had "plummeted" since the introduction of Tasers.